-The Department has a policy prohibiting the placement of inmates who allege to have suffered sexual abuse in involuntary segregated housing unless an assessment of all available alternatives has been made and a determination has been made that there is no available alternative means of separation from likely abusers.
-There were fifteen inmates who allege to have suffered sexual abuse or sexual harassment who were held in involuntary segregated housing in the past twelve months for one to 24 hours awaiting completion of assessment.
-There were twelve inmates who allege to have suffered sexual abuse who were assigned to involuntary segregated housing in the past twelve months for longer than 30 days while awaiting alternative placement.
+The department has a policy prohibiting the placement of inmates who allege to have suffered sexual abuse in involuntary segregated housing unless an assessment of all available alternatives has been made and a determination has been made that there is no available alternative means of separation from likely abusers.
+There were 39 inmates who allege to have suffered sexual abuse who were held in involuntary segregated housing in the past 12 months for one to 24 hours awaiting completion of assessment There were 14 inmates who allege to have suffered sexual abuse who were assigned to involuntary segregated housing in the past 12 months for longer than 30 days while awaiting alternative placement.